esmero/archipelago-documentation/docs/modifyingfileextensionsinwebform.md

 # Customizing Webforms: Modifying allowable file extensions

 A guide to walk users through how to modify the Webform `Descriptive Metadata` to allow additional file extensions to be ingested into Archipelago.
-This is the default Webform shipped by following [archipelago-deployment](https://github.com/esmero/archipelago-deployment).
+This is the default Webform with Archipelago by following [archipelago-deployment](https://github.com/esmero/archipelago-deployment).

 ## Context

-When creating an Archipelago Digital Object (ADO), there is a step during the ingest to upload the files associated with your ADO.
-You may notice there is a section on the Webform outlining the maximum number of files allowed, the maximum file size allowed, and the allowed file extensions that can be uploaded.
+When creating an Archipelago Digital Object (ADO), on Step 4 of the ingest, `Attach Files`, there is a step during the ingest to upload the files associated with your ADO.
+There will be a section on the Webform outlining the maximum number of files allowed, the maximum file size allowed, and the allowed file extensions that can be uploaded.

-Let's say we are creating an ADO with the media type `DigitalDocument` and this ADO contains a data set saved as a `csv` file.
-Archipelago has no restrictions on what file extensions can be uploaded, however some use cases will require a little configuring to  fit a specific need.
-This guide will walk users through the steps to modify the default Webform shipped with Archipelago, `Descriptive Metadata`, to allow additional file extensions to be included during an ingest.
+Let's say we are creating an ADO with the media type `DigitalDocument` and this ADO contains a data set saved as a `csv` file, but when we get to Step 4 of the ingest workflow we find that `csv` is not an allowed file extension.
+Fortunately, Archipelago has no restrictions on what file extensions can be uploaded, but some use cases will require a little configuring to  fit a specific need.
+This guide will walk users through the steps to modify the default Webform, `Descriptive Metadata`, to allow additional file extensions to be included during an ingest.

 **Prerequisites for following this guide:**
-- Running Archipelago (on http://localhost:8001 if you followed the [deployment guide](https://github.com/esmero/archipelago-deployment#archipelago-docker-deployment) verbatim)
+- Running instance of Archipelago (on http://localhost:8001 if you followed the [deployment guide](https://github.com/esmero/archipelago-deployment#archipelago-docker-deployment) verbatim)
 - Admin credentials

 ## Let's begin!

 ### Managing Webforms

-Once logged in as `admin`, the first thing we need to do is navigate to the Wbeforms page so we can edit the Webform `Descriptive Metadata.` Click on `Manage`, then `Structure` and when the page loads, scroll down and click `Webforms`.
+Once logged in as `admin`, the first thing we need to do is navigate to the Webforms page so we can edit the Webform `Descriptive Metadata.` Click on `Manage`, then `Structure` and when the page loads, scroll down and click `Webforms`.

 ![Manage > Structure > Webforms](../imgs/modifyingfileextensionsinwebform/02_manage-structure-webforms.jpg)

 This is where all of the Webforms inside your Archipelago live.
-For this guide we're going to edit the Webform `Descriptive Metadata`, which is the default Webform shipped with Archipelago.
+For this guide we're going to edit the Webform `Descriptive Metadata`.
 Go ahead and click `Build` under the `OPERATIONS` column for `Descriptive Metadata`.

 ![Descriptive Metadata](../imgs/modifyingfileextensionsinwebform/03_webform-page.jpg)